-Situation/Objectives: A leading food service supplier is in a bind: their moderator informs them – the day before – that he/she is snowed-in and will not be able to lead a scheduled ideation session with one of their top customers.
-The objective is to brainstorm new products to help both the client and the customer gain new business in one of the largest quick service restaurant chains in the world.
+A leading foodservice supplier is in a bind: their moderator informs them – the day before – that he/she is snowed-in and will not be able to lead a scheduled ideation session with one of their top customers.
+The objective is to brainstorm new products to help both the client and the customer gain new business in one of the largest quick-service restaurant chains in the world.

-Results: The ideation session generates many innovative product ideas, which are then culled down to fit three retail price points, and graded on ‘reality’: development time and production capacity.
+The ideation session generates many innovative product ideas, which are then culled down to fit three retail price points, and graded on ‘reality: development time and production capacity.
 Several winners emerge for presentation to the customer and execution at retail in a three-to-twelve month time frame.